Advocating For Your Rights

 Throughout the divorce process and afterward, one spouse may require financial support from the other in the form of alimony, also known as spousal support or maintenance.
 These payments allow the receiving spouse to continue having the lifestyle—or as close to it as possible—the couple was accustomed to throughout their marriage until he/she becomes self-supporting.
 However, coming to an agreement can be quite challenging if the paying spouse is reluctant to award the other alimony.

-At Stolfe Zeigler New Jersey Group, we are dedicated to helping our clients obtain the best results in their divorce.
+At Stolfe Zeigler New Jersey Group, we are dedicated to helping our clients obtain the best results in their divorce and family law cases.
 Whether you are seeking alimony or paying it, our Moorestown divorce lawyers can help you understand your rights and protect them throughout the legal process.

 New Jersey Alimony Laws